dialchain/dial/README.md

 A participant can consider a token published if none of the custodying publishers returns a rejection certificate.

 ### Hijacking a Neighborhood
 A group of related publishers could cordinate their effort in neighborhoods they controll to perform illegitimate modifications on tokens.
-Recall the a neighborhood can only be controlled if all publishers of the neighborhood are controlled, as a single controller issuing a rejection certificate will uncover the intended illegitimate modification.
+Recall a neighborhood can only be controlled if all publishers of the neighborhood are controlled, as a single controller issuing a rejection certificate will uncover the intended illegitimate modification.

 To prevent controll of neighborhood by publishers, the Dial's __Ephemeral Neighborhoods Protocol (ENP)__ secures a deterministic but __unpredictable__ association between each token and the neighborhood responsible for the validation of changes on that token in the given time window.